laggingreflex/win-node-env/README.md

 npm install -g win-node-env
 ```

-Or you may include it in your project's or your library's dependency.
+Or you may include it in your project's or your library's optional dependencies:

 It won't install on any other OS than Windows.